 On November 30, 2021, an ad hoc compensation committee (that preceded the formation of the Compensation Committee) approved a new employment agreement for Scott Kleinman, a Co-President of AAM.

-This new agreement governs his compensation through December 31, 2026, as he co-leads AAM following the Mergers.
+This agreement governs his compensation through December 31, 2026.
 Under this agreement, Mr. Kleinman gave up all existing cash incentive compensation arrangements to the extent unvested and agreed to forgo all future entitlements in respect of bonus, unvested carry and other forms of compensation.
-In return, he earns the equivalent of one million shares per year for five years, plus the opportunity to earn an additional one million shares for meeting the aggregate fee related earnings and spread related earnings per share targets established by AAM, which are available in the materials that AAM shared with its public stockholders on October 19, 2021, in connection with its Investor Day.
+In return, he earns the equivalent of one million shares per year for five years, plus the opportunity to earn an additional one million shares for meeting the aggregate Fee Related Earnings and Spread Related Earnings per share targets established by AAM, which are available in the materials that AAM shared with its public stockholders on October 19, 2021, in connection with its Investor Day.
 None of the shares underlying this one-time grant of six million RSUs will be delivered or transferable until 2027.
 Consistent with Apollo's compensation philosophy of encouraging and rewarding extended periods of outstanding service, three million shares were vested at grant (subject to certain restrictive covenants) and the remainder are eligible to vest at the end of 2026.
-We believe this arrangement drives complete alignment with the Company's stockholders.
+We believe this arrangement promotes long-term growth and drives complete alignment with the Company's stockholders.